-Type recovery work spans a range of different approaches, from heuristics to constraint-based to probabilistic methods, including machine learning.
-There is sufficient information available at the executable level to deterministically eliminate some types, but not enough to determine the full types, or the names of any UDTs or their fields.
+\textbf{Neural Decompilation.} Early neural decompilation evolved from RNNs~{katz2018} through various architectures~\cite{coda,cao2022boosting}, to transformers~\cite{hosseinibeyond}.
+The dominance of the transformer architecture~\cite{transformer} has driven more recent work to leverage its potential: SLaDe~\cite{slade} outperforms prior work, but requires test cases for inference, which is unrealistic in most reverse engineering scenarios.
+LLM4Decompile~\cite{llm4decompile} introduce a family of large causal transformer models with sizes in the billions of parameters, accepting either assembly or Ghidra output as input.
+Nova~\cite{nova}, which operates directly on assembly, uses hierarchical attention to adapt to and handle typically long sequences of assembly instructions.
+We compare to these latter two as baselines in our evaluation.
+Note that general-purpose LLMs like ChatGPT perform very poorly at decompilation~\cite{slade,llm4decompile,nova}, likely because their training data contains little decompiled code.

-TIE~\cite{tie} is a non-probabilistic technique that uses static analysis and constraint solving to predict types.
-REWARD~\cite{reward} and Howard~\cite{howard} uses dynamic analysis to collect information about variables' types.
-Dynamic approaches can be powerful, but quality inputs are difficult to obtain in reverse engineering scenarios.
-In addition, all non-probabilistic techniques are fundamentally limited by the information present in the binary, which is insufficient to recover types in general and are necessarily unable to predict type or field names.
+Unlike prior work, we recast neural decompilation as joint code and type definition recovery, and are the first to leverage interprocedural context.
+We demonstrate state-of-the-art performance across a variety of metrics.
+Importantly, our results also demonstrate the importance of evaluating neural decompilers on realistic code with complex, user-defined types, and contribute a novel dataset to help close this gap.

-Some probabilistic techniques focus on predicting only the composition of variable types, not the names of those types or their fields.
-Osprey~\cite{osprey} combines constraint solving and probabilistic random variables to predict the composition of types.
-TyGr~\cite{tygr} does the same but uses a graph neural network.
+\textbf{Type Recovery.} Approaches specific to type recovery in decompiled code range from constraint-based~\cite{tie} to probabilistic methods.
+Dynamic approaches like REWARD~\cite{reward} and Howard~\cite{howard} require execution traces, which are not always available in reverse engineering context.
+There is sufficient information available in an executable to deterministically eliminate some types, but not enough to full defnitions, nor reconstruct meaningful names.
+Fundamentally, all non-probabilistic techniques are fundamentally limited by the information present in the binary.